Free Shipping On Orders Above $75

 • What is realistic to sustain during my current season of life?

-Small, steady acts preserve your ability to connect with Allah far better than unsustainable bursts of worship.
+Small, consistent acts help preserve our Ramadan habits and connection with Allah far more effectively than unsustainable abundant worship.

 Preserve Your Core Ramadan Habits

 You don’t need to keep everything.
-Just protect the anchors that strengthened your heart.
+Just think of the core deeds that felt most meaningful during Ramadan.
 Choose 2–3 key Ramadan habits to maintain, such as:

 • Reading a daily portion of the Qur’an (even a few verses)